PY-Trade/YinYueTaiDownloader/README.md

 # YinYueTaiDownloader

-YinYueTaiDownloader is a python script to download `.flv` from [http://www.yinyuetai.com/](http://www.yinyuetai.com/) by ID without using the fxxking `Yinyuetai Client`.
+YinYueTaiDownloader is a python script to download `.flv` from [http://www.yinyuetai.com/](http://www.yinyuetai.com/) by ID without using the fxxking `YinYueTai Client`.

 ## Overview